kubernetesbigdataeg/kubernetesbigdataeg.github.io/pages/about.md

 * **Configuration**: How do we design a unified configuration strategy, which allows to centralize the huge configuration options of the usually complex Big Data technologies, what Kubernetes configuration pattern do we use for this task.

+* **Data governance**: A data governance and data quality strategy is important for the data world, especially in Big Data environments where data control and traceability can be a very complex task.
+These specific needs will also be studied in this project.
+How kubernetes can help us in this strategy, are there mechanisms that facilitate the task beyond using specific technologies of the Big Data world (Apache Atlas)?